Fourier transforms and iterated function systems: Higher dimensions

-Classifying self-affine Rajchman measures and what conditions lead to polynomial Fourier decay would provide also potentially useful information in the general $C^{1+\alpha}$ IFSs in $\R^d$, where given the advances towards Problem \ref{prob:nonlinear}, any obstructions in the self-affine case to Fourier decay, could also happen in the non-linear case if a conjugacy to such self-affine system exists.
+Classifying self-affine Rajchman measures and what conditions lead to polynomial Fourier decay is useful information in the study of general $C^{1+\alpha}$ IFSs in $\R^d$.
+For example, given the advances towards Problem \ref{prob:nonlinear}, any obstructions in the self-affine case to Fourier decay, could also happen in the non-linear case if a conjugacy to such self-affine system exists.
 In the next section we will review what is known in the general case in $\R^d$.